-New Mexico Prays is a cross-denominational, multi-ethnic, Jesus-centered prayer movement.
-We have 86 churches in 25 cities covering New Mexico in 24/7 prayer from the Assemblies of God, Calvary Chapel, Church of God (Anderson, IN), Church of God (Cleveland, TN) Messianic Jews, Catholic, Presbyterian, Christian Reformed, Church of God in Christ (COGIC), Full Gospel Baptist, Victory Outreach, Church of Christ, Vineyard, Ministers Fellowship International (MFI), Southern Baptist, and non-denominational.
+New Mexico Prays is a part of the America Prays church network.
+We are a cross-denominational, multi-ethnic, Jesus-centered prayer movement.
+We have over 90 churches in 26 cities covering New Mexico in 24/7 prayer from the Assemblies of God, Calvary Chapel, Church of God (Anderson, IN), Church of God (Cleveland, TN) Messianic Jews, Catholic, Presbyterian, Christian Reformed, Church of God in Christ (COGIC), Full Gospel Baptist, Victory Outreach, Church of Christ, Vineyard, Ministers Fellowship International (MFI), Southern Baptist, and non-denominational.
 New Mexico is in desperate need of revival and transformation.
 Our only hope is prayer.
 Unified prayer in the upper room preceded the outpouring of the Holy Spirit on the day of Pentecost (Acts 1:14).
 Will you join us in prayer?
 Will you stand in the gap for our state?

 24 hours a day

 What Unites Us